kevangel79/nagios-plugins-eudat-b2handle/README.md

 This plugin retrieves all the master and mirror handle servers of the specified prefix.
 It then loops over all IPs to check if the specified suffix is readable.

-If no suffix is specified, the default `EPIC_HEALTHCHECK` is checked.
+If no suffix is specified, the default `EUDAT-B2HANDLE-CHECK` is checked.

 ###Options:
 `--debug, -d` : Debug mode